shannonkay/shannon-beautiful-jekyll/_posts/2023/2023-03-10-RainyDayReading.md

 share-img: /assets/img/2023/APsalmfortheWildBuiltonKindle.jpg
 categories: books
 comments: true
-tags: [Sci-Fi, Books and Coffee, Cozy, Becky Chambers, A Psalm for the Wild Built, Monk and Robot ]
+tags: [Sci-Fi, coffee, cozy, Becky Chambers, A Psalm for the Wild Built, Monk and Robot ]
 ---

 Rainy days are perfect for reading with a cup of coffee!
 I’m currently reading  _A Psalm for the Wild-Built_ by Becky Chambers.
 Cozy Sci-Fi?
 Serving tea on some moon?
 The promised robot hasn’t shown up yet, but it’s lovely so far.